Pre-Freshman Summer Program

 |When are the EOP/MAP Pre-Freshman Summer Programs?|

 Both the EOP and MAP programs happen directly after the student attends the college’s orientation.
 The duration of each summer program is below:

 |What is the Pre-Freshman Summer Program?|

 As a freshman admitted to Purchase College through the Educational Opportunity Program (EOP) or Merit Access Program (MAP), you will be participating in a rewarding experience.
 You will be on campus for an extended period of time where you will get a head start on your college career by becoming familiar with the campus, its community, students and staff.

-Students admitted to EOP/MAP must attend this summer program in addition to the college’s orientation session 3 on July 19th and the “Phase T.W.O.
-Orientation” program August 23rd-26th.
+Students admitted to EOP/MAP must attend this summer program in addition to the college’s orientation session in July and the “Phase T.W.O.
+Orientation” program.